 Asset file URL

-You can also access Asset files via URL.
-They are hosted at
+You can also use the full URL of the Asset file – they are hosted at

 earthrise.jpg in an app published at